kellianoy/node-nikita/packages/core/src/actions/execute/index.coffee.md

               'arch_chroot_rootdir':
                 type: 'string'
                 description: '''
-                Path to the mount point corresponding to the root directory, required if the "arch_chroot" option is activated.
+                Path to the mount point corresponding to the root directory, required if the "arch_chroot" property is activated.
                 '''
             required: ['arch_chroot_rootdir']
         required: ['command']